Malnutrition in the elderly — when they stop eating enough

 The Thirst That Disappears

-You have to start with the biology because it explains why the obvious solution—"just remind them to drink",doesn't actually work.
+You have to start with the biology because it explains why the obvious solution, "just remind them to drink," doesn't actually work on its own.
 The human body has a thirst mechanism.
-When you're young and healthy, that mechanism works like this: blood becomes slightly more concentrated, osmoreceptors in the brain sense this change, the brain sends a signal that feels like thirst, and you drink.
-The system is automatic and reliable.
+When you're young and healthy, that mechanism is automatic and reliable.
+Blood becomes slightly more concentrated, osmoreceptors in the brain sense this change, the brain sends a signal that feels like thirst, and you drink.
 You don't have to think about it.
-Your body tells you what it needs.

 But the thirst mechanism deteriorates with age.
 The osmoreceptors become less sensitive.
 The brain signals become quieter.
 By the time most people are in their seventies or eighties, they might be significantly dehydrated before they feel thirsty at all.
 Some older people say they never really feel thirsty anymore.
-Others say they feel thirsty sometimes but it's a vague sensation compared to what they remember from when they were younger.
+Others say it's a vague sensation compared to what they remember from when they were younger.
 The signal that used to be clear and compelling is now quiet and easily ignored.

 This is a specific physiological change, not something your parent is imagining or exaggerating.
 Their thirst mechanism genuinely is not working the way it used to.
 Which means you cannot rely on them to drink when they need to drink.
-You cannot count on their body to tell them what they need.
-Their subjective experience of thirst is not actually reflecting their body's actual need for fluids.
+Their subjective experience of thirst is not reflecting their body's actual need for fluids.

-This matters because it's the reason that your aging parent who feels fine, who doesn't feel thirsty, who swears they're drinking enough, might actually be in early-stage dehydration.
-It's also the reason that the standard advice,"drink eight glasses of water a day" or whatever the current recommendation is,doesn't help unless there's a system behind it.
-Your parent doesn't feel driven to drink, so they need to have a reason to drink beyond their thirst.
-They need a routine.
+This matters because your aging parent who feels fine, who doesn't feel thirsty, who swears they're drinking enough, might actually be in early-stage dehydration.
+Standard advice like "drink eight glasses of water a day" doesn't help unless there's a system behind it.
+Your parent doesn't feel driven to drink, so they need a routine, not a reminder.

 Why They Don't Drink